About Us

 Leon is retired from the International Union of Operating Engineers, Local 49.
 He has also served as a lobbyist in Washington DC.
 His ability to negotiate, and his understanding of business processes, is invaluable to the board.
 He currently serves as the Board Treasurer.

-Jeff served 32 years in the US Army, retiring in 2011.
+Jeff served 32 years in the US Army, retiring in 2011 as a Lieutenant Colonel.
 He has volunteered as a Council Commissioner for the Boy Scouts and Fire Chief of the Silver City Volunteer Fire Department.
 His expertise includes recruiting, fundraising, strategic planning, training, and also general contracting.
 He is the head of our Construction Committee.
 He is a graduate of the University of Montana School of Forestry.

 BHRC is a member of THRIVENT CHOICE